Grab this Best Summer Salad Recipe for a Picnic

 pink flower on plate on picnic blanket

 What interested me the most was the book lying on the picnic blanket.
-She didn’t mention it or link to it, but the pretty cover and title intrigued me.
+She didn’t mention it or link to it, but the pretty cover and title piqued my interest.
 I searched online, found the book and ordered it.
 I’m so glad I did.

 Picnic Book